curityio/pkce-javascript-example/README.md

 }
 ```

-#### Signing the Verifier
+#### Hashing the Verifier

-The Web crypto API is used to sign the verifier using SHA-256.
+The Web crypto API is used to hash the verifier using SHA-256.
 This transformed version is called the code challenge.

 ```JavaScript
 async function generateCodeChallenge(codeVerifier) {